neapsix/.dotfiles/nvim/.config/nvim/README.md

 Deploy the configuration as described in the main README.
 The first time you use Neovim, run `:PaqSync` to install, remove, or update plugins.

 ## How It Works
-The configuration is broken up into modules, which are loaded from the main `init.lua` file.
+The configuration under `lua/` is broken up into modules, which are loaded from the main `init.lua` file.
 Each module is either a lua file or a directory containing its own `init.lua` file.

 Modules are loaded by running `require('path.to.module')`.
 To load a lua file, enter the file name without the file extension.
 To load a directory, make sure it contains an `init.lua` file, and enter the directory name.

 Modules under `core` contain configuration for Neovim itself.
 The `plugins` module sets up the package manager and loads sub-modules containing configuration for individual plugins.

+In addition to the lua configuration modules, some filetype-specific options that override the default filetype plugins are defined in lua files under `after/ftplugin`.

 ## Benchmarking
 To accurately measure startup time, use `hyperfine "nvim +q"`.
 To see how long each part takes, use the built-in option: `nvim --startuptime /path/to/file`.